Lifetime Achievement Award for Helen D. Stone, MSW

 Helen’s move near the headquarters of the NFPA made it perfect for a visit from Mike Peterson, Executive Director of PATH (which houses the NFPA), and Sarah Shafer, NFPA Administrative Coordinator, to present Helen with flowers in a vase inscribed with her Lifetime Achievement Award from NFPA and CWLA.

 During what would be her last months, Helen’s family updated CWLA staff with the message that Helen had family who visited her daily, and that she “loves hearing from all her friends.”
 They reminded us of the “enthusiasm and passion that Helen brought to every interest she had, from children to juggling to travel.”

 At the end of May, Helen’s family wrote again, telling us that she passed away peacefully on May 22.
 We send our deepest sympathies to her family and friends.
 And we bid a fond farewell to a visionary, mentor, and true advocate for children and for family foster care.

-Eileen Mayers Pasztor, DSW, is a professor in the School of Social Work at California State University, Long Beach; a CWLA trainer/consultant; and former CWLA National Family Foster Care Program Director.
+Submitted by Eileen Mayers Pasztor, DSW and a professor in the School of Social Work at California State University, Long Beach; a CWLA trainer/consultant; and former CWLA National Family Foster Care Program Director.

 Would you like more details?
 Read the article, ‘Foster Parent Associations: Advocacy, Support and Empowerment‘.